Net Worth

 New York Islanders Earnings

+For his final three seasons in the NHL, Doug played with the New York Islanders, earning a combined $4.6 million.
 In total, Weight earned $60.95 million throughout his career, or $106 million when adjusted for inflation.
 With this income, Weight has easily become more wealthy than fellow hockey player Stan Mikita, though he still falls just short of being one of the richest in the NHL.

 Real Estate

 Doug Weight is a very private person, and he doesn’t share much about his personal life, investments, or purchases.
 However, we do know that in 2010, Weight purchased a home in Locust Valley, New York, valued at $1.8 million.
-From what can be gathered from the outside, this home is large, boasting a pool and a tennis court in the backyard.
-There is also a separate guest house situated only a few steps away from the main home.
+From the outside, this home appears large, with a pool and a tennis court in the backyard.
+There is also a separate guest house just a few steps from the main home.
+It has also been reported that Weight owns a home in Creve Coeur, Missouri, but no details about it have been released.

 Summary